doronmak/restaurants_api/README.md

 # restaurants_api
-this API used for manage and edit restaurants by postgress sql
+this API used for manage and edit restaurants by postgres sql
 ## Required
 python , pip